CingimisoFodo/weatherApp/README.md

 ## Background

-An app that provides comprehensive information for each day in addition to the average screen time for the week has been requested by the local meteorological organisation.
-The intention is to give users a tool to effectively manage weekly screen time data by using loops, arrays, and screen navigation.
+An app that provides comprehensive information for each day in addition to the average temperature for the week has been requested by the local meteorological organisation.
+The intention is to give users a tool to effectively manage weekly temperature data by using loops, arrays, and screen navigation.
 To satisfy these needs, the programme has three main screens: a splash screen, a main screen, and a detailed view screen.

 ## Features